-In Northern Midlands Council area, Agriculture, Forestry and Fishing is the most productive industry, generating $222 million in 2016/17.
+In the Northern Midlands Council area, Agriculture, Forestry and Fishing most productive industry, generating $294 million in 2018/19.

-Value added by industry is an indicator of business productivity in Northern Tasmania Region.
+Value added by industry is an indicator of business productivity in the Northern Midlands Council area.
 It shows how productive each industry sector is at increasing the value of its inputs.
 It is a more refined measure of the productivity of an industry sector than output (total gross revenue), as some industries have high levels of output but require large amounts of input expenditure to achieve that.

-By comparing the value added of each industry sector to a regional benchmark, you can clearly see the structure of Northern Tasmania Region’s economy.
+By comparing the value added of each industry sector to a regional benchmark, you can clearly see the structure of the Northern Midlands Council area’s economy.
 This can be done by directly comparing the percentage contribution of each industry to the total output, relative to the benchmark, or by using a location quotient, where a number greater than one indicates a high concentration of that industry and less than one indicates a lower concentration.

 Detailed notes about how the figures are derived can be found in the specific topic notes section.

 |Northern Midlands Council area||2018/19||2013/14||Change|